requires a tolerance for ambiguity.”

 Furthermore, time is a component of energy as well, so the variability of time and the invariability of synchronicity seem mutually exclusive.

 Gravity wells of black holes and nearly black holes appear to interact with outside gases and stars in real time and not in a time frame attached to ancient history or ancient positions.
-The gravity is clearly now, not then.
+The gravity is clearly now (meaning “at the time the light was emitted”), not then.
 Finally, since the laws of physics require a steady amount of energy+matter, any energy escaping into our time frame from another time frame would violate this requirement as would matter or energy moving in the opposite direction.

 Travel to distant stars may always be slow and arduous because there might be no shortcuts, no ways to outsmart the physical properties of each molecule of matter/energy and its unique contiguous placement in the Universe for each contiguous moment in time.
 There may be no way to outsmart the laws of physics which require sending something hurtling in the opposite direction in order to produce acceleration.
 I could be wrong, but the laws of physics as I understand them preclude a lot of what is commonly assumed today, taught in schools and shown in movies and television as if it were fact or inevitable future.